-In the area of photonic switching, Kogelnik's research with R.V Schmidt led to the development of the reversal directional coupler wavelength switch, a mainstay of experimental photonic switching systems, and a necessary component in ultra high-speed optical networks.
+In the area of photonic switching, Kogelnik's research with R.V Schmidt led to the development of the reversal directional coupler wavelength switch, a mainstay of experimental photonic switching systems and a necessary component in ultra high-speed optical networks.
 Under his leadership, the Photonics Research Laboratory developed many other fundamental components of optical communications, including high-speed avalanche photodiodes, tunable semiconductor lasers, photonic integrated circuits, and high-capacity amplified transmission systems.

 During his career Kogelnik earned 34 patents and authored 85 articles.
-He is a fellow of both IEEE and OSA, which he served as vice president in 1987 and president in 1989.
+He is a Fellow of both IEEE and OSA, which he served as vice president in 1987 and president in 1989.
 He is also an honorary fellow of St. Peter's College at Oxford University.

 Kogelnik has received numerous awards, including OSA’s Frederic Ives Medal "for pioneering contributions to holography, lasers, and integrated optics."
 He's also been awarded the IEEE David Sarnoff Award, the Joseph Johann Ritter von Prechtl Medal from the Technical University of Vienna, Austria, and the IEEE Lasers and Electro Optics Society Quantum Electronics Award.
 He received the IEEE Medal of Honor for fundamental contributions to the science and technology of lasers and optoelectronics, and for leadership in research and development of photonics and lightwave communications systems.
 He was a 2006 recipient of the National Medal of Technology for his pioneering contributions and leadership in the development of laser, optoelectronics, integrated optics and lightwave communications technology that have been instrumental in driving the growth of the fiber optic communications systems for our nation's infrastructure.
 He is a member of the U.S. National Academy of Engineering and the U.S. National Academy of Science.
 He was elected an OSA Honorary Member in 2005 and has been a Fellow since 1972.